-Director, Infrastructure & Materials, Department for Business, Energy and Industrial Strategy (BEIS)
+Director, Consumer and Competition Policy, Department for Business, Energy and Industrial Strategy (BEIS)

-Niall Mackenzie’s current role as Director of Infrastructure & Materials now includes construction and wider infrastructure issues in addition to his previous portfolio covering energy intensive industries, chemicals, agri tech and materials industries including steel.
-Key challenges he is looking at include working out what the new Government’s industrial strategy will include and the extent to which Government can help UK based manufacturers and industry grow both UK and worldwide market share.
+Niall Mackenzie has been Director, Consumer and Competition Policy since September 2020.
+Previously, he was Director of Infrastructure & Materials, including construction and wider infrastructure issues in addition to his previous portfolio covering energy intensive industries, chemicals, agri tech and materials industries including steel.
+Key challenges he worked on included working on national industrial strategy and the extent to which Government can help UK based manufacturers and industry grow both UK and worldwide market share.